jasl/vibe_photos_v4/README.md

 - `--root`: one or more album root directories to scan (may be passed multiple times).
 - `--db`: primary database URL or path (defaults to `databases.primary_url` in `config/settings.yaml`).
-- `--cache-root`: cache root URL or path (defaults to `cache.root`, which resolves to a cache directory such as `cache/` or a legacy `cache/index.db` sentinel).
+- `--cache-root`: cache root URL or path (defaults to `cache.root`, which resolves to a cache directory such as `cache/`).
 - `--batch-size`: override the model batch size from `config/settings.yaml`.
 - `--device`: override the model device (for example `cpu`, `cuda`, or `mps`).
 - `--image-path`: process a single image using the shared preprocessing steps and write artifacts under the cache root.
 - `--image-id`: optional explicit `image_id` when `--image-path` is used; defaults to the content hash.

-`cache/index.db` now exists only as a sentinel path that determines where cache files live on disk.
-All structured metadata (embeddings, captions, scenes, regions, near duplicates, etc.) is stored directly in the primary database, while vectors/JSON payloads remain under `cache/`.
+Structured metadata (embeddings, captions, scenes, regions, near duplicates, etc.) is stored directly in the primary database, while vectors/JSON payloads remain under `cache/`.
 Serve/UI/API components should read from the primary database, and cache directories can be purged when the manifest changes.

 What a single-process run does: